KNOW YOUR MARINE PROTECTED AREA!

 • One room solar for hurricane disaster recovery

-With the help of Global Environment Fund (GEF), CIU worked with Old Bight High School, Arthur’s Town Comprehensive School and Old Bight primary school to build the Sunshine Tutorial Farms.
+With the help of the UNDP Global Environment Fund (GEF) Small Grants Program, CIU worked with students and teachers to build the Sunshine Tutorial Farms.
 These support the agriculture, science, technology and business academic programs.
 Students are involved from front to back—the building of the farms and installation of equipment to farmers markets.

 • Sustainable because they capture and store water in tanks for periods of drought.